yituoren/yituoren.github.io/index.md

 - Embodied Intelligence
 - Large (Language) Model

 My current research focuses on practical issues that artificial intelligence faces.
-I don't think current methods that are widely used can lead to real intelligence, considering the problems of real-world understanding, thinking and energy consumption.
+I don not think current methods that are widely used can lead to real intelligence, considering the problems of real-world understanding, thinking and energy consumption.
 I wish to devote my talent to explaining and finding the way to artificial intelligence and change the world a little bit.

 ---